geethanshr/mutualfunds/README.md

 #% change in mutualfunds

-The initial requirement to be downloaded
+1. The initial requirement to run in first cell of notebook- !pip install mftool

-!pip install mftool
+2. Connect spreadsheet by mounting drive using code from mount_dive file

-Connect spreadsheet by mounting drive
+3. Then try to run checking file's code

-Then try to run checking file
+4. Finally run main file's code for % changes im your mutual funds.

-Finally run main file for % changes
+Documentation for Mftool
 https://mftool.readthedocs.io/en/latest/